How FinTech Startups Make Money in 2023: An Overview of Business Model Types

 Now that you have a fairer understanding of alternative insurance underwriting, let’s dig into another FinTech business model.

 It’s a common phenomenon to see banks and lenders reject applications for small-ticket loans due to its low margins and its relatively high cost of setting up and recovering those loans.
-However, some FinTech companies adopt a business model that affords them an opportunity to cater to this target market’s needs.

-Some FinTech lending startups have crafted an effective impulse buy mechanism strategy.
 This is a one-click buy now button that is placed on e-commerce websites to allow customers to make quick purchases through consumer loans without a need to enter their credit card details or some form of authentication.

-These loans are often underwritten at a 0% interest, and consumers are given an option to make payments in scheduled installments.
 As a startup interested in this business model, you can earn some profit by opting to request interest on your loans or by sharing customers’ data with the original equipment manufacturers.
-An example of a FinTech company thriving with this business model is Upgrade.

 Why you Should Use this Model

-Like every other model mentioned above, this strategy helps you target the market most traditional lenders shy away from exploring.
 This business operating model is very easy for businesses to adopt as they’ll be getting valuable consumer data from your FinTech startup.
-At the same time, consumers also enjoy easy access to cheap credit.

 Pros and Cons of Small Ticket Loans